mdn/content/files/en-us/web/css/content/index.md

 {{EmbedLiveSample('Adding_an_image_with_alternative_text', '100%', 60)}}

-> **Note:** If the alternative text syntax is supported the value will be exposed to the browsers accessibility tree, [different browsers have different ways of accessing this](#browser_accessibility_panels).
+> **Note:** If the alternative text syntax is supported, the value will be exposed in the browser's accessibility tree.
+Refer to the [See also](#see_also) section for browser-specific accessibility panels.

 If using a screen reader, it should speak the word "MOZILLA" when it reaches the image.
 If supported (if the "alt text is not supported" is not showing), you can select the `::before` pseudo-element with your developer tools selection tool, and view the {{glossary("accessible name")}} in the accessibility panel.